 Shure MX396 is a flexible and high-audio quality solution.
 This microphone has two versions – duo and trio.
 It is practically a combination of two or three cardioid microphones.
-You can pick the right version of the model, according to the positioning of the microphone on the table and the number of speakers using it.
+You can pick the right version of the model according to the positioning of the microphone on the table and the number of speakers using it.
 In this way, this mic is adjustable to different conference table scenarios.

 Shure MX396 is an irreplaceable tool easily adjusted to small and middle-sized conference rooms.

-If you are looking for a simple average-priced microphone solution with a high-quality audio sound, Shure MX393 is definitely the right choice.
+If you are looking for a simple average-priced microphone solution with a high-quality audio sound, Shure MX393 is the right choice.

 The newer model AC 424 has a backlit mute button.
-This boundary microphone also a 3.5mm headphone jack, if the speaker needs to use the microphone for a private meeting.
+This boundary microphone also has a 3.5mm headphone jack, if the speaker needs to use the microphone for a private meeting.

 AC 424 has an attractive round design with an all-metal corpse.